- 1 Fever in children – why it is actually a good thing

 - 3 Treat fever – Why continuous body temperature monitoring matters

-- 4 Febrile seizures and febrile convulsions
+- 4 Febrile seizure and febrile convulsion

 - 5 Conclusion

 I am Greta.
 I am a mother of three.
-Today I would like to share with you my thoughts on fever in children, febrile seizures and the story of my daughter.
+Today I would like to share with you my thoughts on fever in children, febrile seizure and the story of my daughter.
 One day our 3-year old daughter suffered from a viral infect causing high fever that suddenly led to a febrile convulsion.
 I sat at her bed, taking the temperature every hour.
 But still I could not see the seizure coming.

 Here is what I learned: The reason for a febrile convulsion is not the absolute height of the temperature, but the fast rise of it.